In the Age of Giorgione

 Ann Christopher RA: The Lines of Time

-This exhibition presents a new series of drawings, The Lines of Time, by the award-winning abstract sculptor Ann Christopher RA.
+This exhibition presents a new series of drawings by the award-winning abstract sculptor Ann Christopher RA.

 Academicians in Focus